 “I’m never gonna get used to the 31st century.
 Caffeinated bacon?
 Baconated grapefruit?
-Admiral Crunch?”
+Admiral Crunch?”, Fry, Futurama.

-The clumsy, yet beloved Futurama hero did have an extremely valid point this time, and the latest product to come off a tiny Army research facility near Boston, where new food rations are developed and
+The clumsy yet beloved Futurama hero did have an extremely valid point this time.
+The latest product to come off a tiny Army research facility near Boston, where new food rations are developed and

 tasted tested, might turn him into an oracle as well.

-It might look like ordinary beef-jerky to you or me, however the scientists from the Natick Army Lab have managed to engineer a special kinda of meat stick that contains an equivalent of a cup of coffee’s worth of caffeine, more than enough to keep a hungry finger both awake and with full tummy while in the trenches.
-Obviously, army rations or Meal, Ready to Eat (MRE), as they’re also popularily denoted, have come a very long way in the past decades of war.
+It might look like ordinary beef-jerky to you or me, however, the scientists from the Natick Army Lab have managed to engineer a special kind of meat stick that contains an equivalent of a cup of coffee’s worth of caffeine — more than enough to keep a hungry fighter both awake and with a full tummy while in the trenches.
+Obviously, army rations — or Meal, Ready to Eat (MRE), as they’re also popularly denoted — have come a very long way in the past decades of war.

 “There is a lot of science that goes into this,” said David Accetta, a spokesman for the Natick Soldier Research, Development & Engineering Center.
 This is where every MRE item gets tested for making the cut into the final menu.

-If during the Vietnam War soldiers’ MREs consisted of overseas frozen meat and potatoes, nowadays USA’s soldiers have quite the gourmet menu at their disposal.
-Just a few on the list, chicken and pesto pasta, feta cheese and tomato, garlic mashed potatoes, salsa verde and a strawberry-banana dairy shake.
-Heck, they even have a sort of instant Irish-cream coffee included in their MRE’s, which I believe might be ultimately dropped in favor of the caffeinaited beef-jerky when it finaly comes out.
+If during the Vietnam War soldiers’ MREs consisted of overseas frozen meat and potatoes, USA soldiers nowadays have quite the gourmet menu at their disposal.
+Here are just a few items on the list: chicken and pesto pasta, feta cheese and tomato, garlic mashed potatoes, salsa verde, and a strawberry-banana dairy shake.
+Heck, they even have a sort of instant Irish-cream coffee included in their MRE’s, which I believe might be ultimately dropped in favor of the caffeinated beef-jerky when it finally comes out.
 I’d love those!

 “Don’t sit down,” Darsch says Powell told him.
 The general held up an MRE and said, “I have two words for you: Fix it.”

 And they fixed it alright.
-Since the, the MRE options have risen from 12 to 24, in a variety of tasty gourmets.
-The researchers have always asked soldiers for feedback and paid closer attention to not only the way meals tasted but how they looked, also.
-To have an idea, the researchers were even looking in the trash to see what kind of food soldiers were throwing away, since most often feedback forms didn’t reflect reality.
+Since then, the MRE options have risen from 12 to 24, in a variety of tasty dishes.
+The researchers have always asked soldiers for feedback and paid closer attention not only to the way meals tasted but how they looked, too.
+To give you an idea, the researchers were even checking trash bins to see what kind of food soldiers were throwing away, since most often feedback forms didn’t reflect reality.